V4Fire/Client/src/traits/i-control-list/README.md

 ## Methods

-The trait specifies a bunch of methods.
+The trait specifies a bunch of methods to implement.

 ### getControlEvent